emailalosha/kubernetes/k8s/README.md

                                                                                   # K8s

-Kubernetes

-Minikube is a single node Kubernetes cluster where you can hadson fundamental kubernetes.
+# Minikube is a single node Kubernetes cluster where you can hands on fundamental kubernetes.

-minikube start --vm-driver=hyperkit
+ -- Once you are done with installation and configuration on minikube minikube start --vm-driver=hyperkit